jeremyButtler/freezeTB/README.md

 ```
 git clone https://github.com/jeremybuttler/freezeTB ~/Downloads/freezeTB;
-cd ~/Downloads/freezeTB;
+cd ~/Downloads/freezeTB/programs/ftbTclTkSrc;
 make -f mkfile.unix
 sudo make -f mkfile.unix install
 ```

 ## Mac

+There are binararies in the `bin` folder.
+However, Mac has requires apps/programs to be signed by a person with a developer account or the user to manually flag it as ok.

 You can install freezTB in multiple ways.
-The easiest way is using the Mac installer script.
-The harder way is from source.
+The easiest way is using one of the Mac installer scripts.
+Both the raylib and TclTk install scripts install freezeTB and minimap2 locally.

-## Easy way:

-### To install freezeTB
+The harder way is from source (not covered here).

+### Mac; easy way pre-steps

 You may get a request to install xcode.
 This is Mac developer software and is needed to compile the code.